manolaz/solana-Confidential-Balances-Sample/docs/open_questions.md

 - What does block explorer UX look like for this product?

+- Can one user create a confidential token account for another user?

+- Considering the encryption flows, how can PDA's interface with confidential tokens?
+This is a use case for escrows and other DeFi protocols.

+- Can we use Jito bundles to batch confidential transfer transactions?

+- How can senders & receivers verify confidential transfer transactions when associated context state accounts are closed?

+- How can a sender be prompted to sign only once for a confidential transfer (which involves multiple signatures)?

 # Issuer
 1. Auditor Rotation & Regulatory Oversight
    - How frequently does Issuer anticipate rotating auditors or key custodians?